ajosedev/knowledge/Ideas.md

 ---

-React SSR

-How does is interact with 'server components'?

----

 Explainer on how colours are not perceived by humans 1:1 Different hues have different perception of brightness
 	Is this 'luminance'?